 FanDuel offers Scherzer to win the Cy Young at +160.

-The two aces have very similar stats when comparing them.
+The two aces have very similar stats.
 Scherzer holds the edge in wins, but Burnes leads him in ERA and strikeout rate.

-There isn’t a bad choice between them, but perhaps Burnes’ team winning the division could be the difference for voters.
+There isn’t a bad choice between them, but perhaps Burnes’ team winning the division could make the difference for voters.